By Terrance Turner

 Tonight — after nearly six years of silence — Adele returned to live performing, singing at the Griffith Observatory in Los Angeles and then sitting down for an interview with Oprah Winfrey.
 It was her first televised interview in six years.
 There was a lot to discuss: work, grief, divorce, motherhood, weight loss, alcoholism.
 She is famously private, but tonight she opened up, answering questions about dating, death, and divorce.
 “Nothing has been as scary as what I’ve been through the past two or three years, behind closed doors,” she told Winfrey.

 Her new album 30 directly addresses her divorce from charity executive Simon Konecki.
 (Adele and Konecki split in 2019, after less than two years of marriage.
 They share a nine-year old son, Angelo.)
-Oprah asked if 30 was a “divorce album”, and Adele confirmed.
-But she added, “It was really just divorcing myself, really.”
+Oprah asked if 30 was a “divorce album”, and Adele confirmed it was.
+But, she added, “It was really just divorcing myself, really.”

 Oprah asked if there was a particular moment that she knew she had to leave.
 Adele answered yes.
 “I do remember one of my friends, we were all were answering these questions in this very bougie magazine.
 And it was — it was something like, ‘What’s something that no one would ever know about you?’
 And I just — I just said it in front of three of my friends.
 I was like, ‘I’m really not happy.
 I’m not living.
 I’m just plodding along.’”